Eastern black rice, mango, and tomato salad with coconut

 A handful of fresh mint, coarsely chopped

-1 red chili, finely minced
+1 red chilli, finely minced

 2 scallions, minced